finnbar/ALTANTIS/README.md

 - [x] Turn tracker should always be visible even when deactivated.
 (Maybe add an extra message.)
 - [x] Add !scan to recall previous scan command.
 - [x] !drop item.
 Cannot drop Key Items (ending in *), which is a check that needs to be included.
-- [ ] NPCs/Structures in their own state dictionary (likely just a list - it's fine if this is a little slow, as it's called every few minutes).
+- [x] NPCs/Structures in their own state dictionary (likely just a list - it's fine if this is a little slow, as it's called every few minutes).
 These NPCs have health, a treasure drop, and an optional `on_tick` ability which fires every turn.
+- [ ] NPCs/Structures can receive messages.
+(Effectively bringing them to submarine power levels, but without `power`, `puzzles`, message sending, only limited movement, `weapons`, `inventory` or `scanning`.)
+- [ ] Weapons messages should tell you if you did a murder.
+- [ ] Squares should be able to hold multiple treasures, with cranes "lucky dipping" to pick n treasures (n power).
 - [ ] !explode, which explodes (x,y) with a range and amount of damage.
 - [ ] See the list of keywords pinned in #spoilers and implement them.
 See if this can be done with class heirarchy stuff, but I am very slightly lost in that regard.
 (It will likely have to be on a keyword by keyword basis, tres sad.)
 - [ ] NPCs can trade.